icaza/Ostium-Osint-Browser/README.md

 # Introduction

-Ostium Osint Browser is an OSINT oriented Webbrowser.
+Ostium Osint Browser is an OSINT oriented Web Browser.
 More info https://veydunet.com/product/ostium-osint-browser/

 # OOB use